Published on November 22nd, 2017 | by Ruben3

 In the annex Sacristía (a former street in between bodegas, that has been covered by a roof) we were offered a special treat: a glass of the Moscatel Viejísimo 1|3.
 This consists of three barrels that were taken out of the solera of Moscatel Emilín a few years ago.
 Since then they have been ageing statically in the Sacristía, without refreshments, making it around twenty years old.
 It’s not widely available but a small amount has been bottled for Vila Viniteca earlier this year.

 I asked about the upcoming Lustau Añada 1998 and Añada 2000, two new vintage Oloroso that replace the excellent Añada 1997, but sadly all of it had been shipped and there wasn’t a bottle available to try.
 They should arrive in stores soon.

 We ended the tour in the shop / museum, where all wines are displayed.
 As it was nearly lunchtime, we decided to end with the recent Vermut Blanco, a fairly herbal, almost medicinal take on a white vermouth, so much better than the commercial brands.
-Vermouth has a long history in Jerez, but as a blend of Fino and young Moscatel, this is the first white vermouth coming from this area.
+Vermouth has a long history in Jerez and Lustau played a significant role in its revival.
+As a blend of Fino and young Moscatel, this is the first white vermouth coming from this area.

 You can find them in the Calle Arcos 53 in Jerez de la Frontera.

 The bodegas can be visited Monday to Saturday, with guided tours in Spanish and English.
 They have a Basic tour (1 hour, tasting 8 wines) and a Full Tasting tour (1,5 hour, tasting 12 wines).
 Reservation required, tours can be booked online: www.lustau.es